openbigdatagroup/vivecinema/README.md

 * Leveraging VS2012 non C++ standard std::async() for asynchronization.
 * Potential crash on 32-bit build for huge videos(e.g. 4096x4096, 8192x8192).
 Always use 64-bit build if possible.
 * AMD AMF GPU accelerated video decoder is still testing.
 Switch back to CPU decoder (Press F4) if any problem occurs.
+* Cubemap/EAC may experience visible seams, tweak 'padding' settings to minimize it. (refer vivecinema.xml for more details)

 ### License
 Vive Cinema is distributed under the terms of GPLv3 with respect to FFmpeg.